 On account of the high cost of these agents treatment is not available to most hepatitis C infected individuals.
 In the US both medicaid programs and private insurance carriers have different criteria that they use to determine which type of patient with hepatitis C deserves treatment.
 Some insurance carriers deny treatment to patients for problems such as alcohol use even though clinical guidelines have removed lack of alcohol use as a requirement for treatment.
 Another common reason why patients are denied treatment include having minimal degrees of liver damage from the disease.
 This is categorized into different stages F-0 – F4 where F-0 suggests no scarring and F-4 is considered equivalent to cirrhosis.
 Some insurance schemes would only treat individuals who have scarring equivalent to F-2 and beyond whilst others use a cut-off of F-3.
 What this means is that a lot of patients with Hepatitis C in the US have to wait till they get sicker before they get treatment.

 All these gimmicks used by insurance companies sound like rationing of care in a country that has always been scared of rationing in socialized medicine.
-Whilst America rations treatment for hepatitis C countries like the Netherlands and Switzerland with socialized systems of medicine and gearing towards elimination with expanded access to treatment as far back as July 2017 in Switzerland and Netherlands from November 2015.
+Whilst America rations treatment for hepatitis C countries like the Netherlands and Switzerland with socialized systems of medicine are gearing towards elimination with expanded access to treatment as far back as July 2017 in Switzerland and Netherlands from November 2015.
 In the US I know we are going to continue to struggle and nickel and dime ourselves whilst our sick patients suffer.
 Below is our current profile of Hepatitis C treatment based on a study from 2014.